pedronahum/swift-jupyter/GOOGLE_COLAB_GUIDE.md

 ---

-**Note**: This installation script downloads Swift 6.3 Development Snapshot (October 10, 2024) which is approximately 600MB.
+**Note**: This installation script uses Swiftly to download and install the latest Swift main-snapshot (approximately 600MB).
 Make sure you have a stable internet connection.